abarrelier/abarrelier/README.md

 _By profession, I hold a degree in Geographic Sciences, and I have specialized in Geographic Information Systems in the environmental, ecological, and cultural fields.
 GIS marked my beginnings in programming.
 Currently, I am making my way into the field of web development!_

 🌐 **Experience:**
-- I have experience in environmental management, map creation and design, and spatial databases.
+- In environmental management, map creation and design, and spatial databases.

+👨‍💻 **Current Projects:**
+- Small-scale projects in Front-end and Back-end development.

 🚀 **Current Focus:**
 - Geographic Information Systems (GIS)